ngen-brett/gitlab-ce/doc/user/snippets.md

 If you want to discover snippets that belong to a specific project, you can navigate to the Snippets page via the left side navigation on the project page.
+Project snippets are enabled by default but they can be disabled trough the [Project settings](project/settings/index.md#sharing-and-permissions).

 ## Snippet comments